hunterae/blocks/docs/_includes/templating/bootstrap_4_cards.md

 :card_block, :card_title, and :card_text each follow the same paradigm.
 Notice that :card_text overrides the :wrapper_tag to :p and :card_title overrides it to :h4.

-<aside class="notice">This paradigm of using a block wrapper that wraps a block within an HTML element is so common, that Blocks provides a similar block by default called :content_tag_wrapper (also accessible as the constant Blocks::Builder::CONTENT_TAG_WRAPPER_BLOCK).
-If this automatically defined block is used instead, the code to the right would only need to change by removing the :block_wrapper definition and changing all references to :block_wrapper to Blocks::Builder::CONTENT_TAG_WRAPPER_BLOCK.</aside>
+<aside class="notice">This paradigm of using a block wrapper that wraps a block within an HTML element is so common, that Blocks provides a similar block by default called :content_tag (purposely named to match the ActionView method).
+If this automatically defined block is used instead, the code to the right would only need to change by removing the :block_wrapper definition and changing all references of :block_wrapper to :content_tag.</aside>

 <aside class="notice">The only two blocks that are not using the :block_wrapper are :card_image and :card_action.
 While both could utilize the :block_wrapper wrapper, it makes more sense not to do so.
 This will enable us to utilize Rails' link_to and image_tag helper methods instead, since links and images need a bit more fine-tuning than regular HTML elements.</aside>